AKASHAorg/blog.akasha.world/_posts/2018-02-10-akasha-beta-emergence.md

 2. **Do not download/install AKASHA from other users or websites and always verify the digital signature of the dapp.
 The digital signature should display AKASHA International GmbH.**

+3. **Do not send real ETH (ether) to your in-dapp addresses.
+The dapp works with test ETH and is currently deployed on a test network.
+But don't worry, we got your back - you will receive test ETH and test AETH tokens when creating your account.**

+4. **The Ethereum Rinkeby test network blockchain needs ~3GB of diskspace in "Normal Sync", around ~500MB in "Light Sync" and should take about 30 minutes.
+The Web version (coming soon) will not need to sync as it will rely on Metamask for the blockchain interactions**

-3. **Please be aware that this is a beta and by no means a final product, rather the first step into a new odyssey of discovery.
+5. **Please be aware that this is a beta and by no means a final product.
 We expect AKASHA to evolve a lot in the first years and we see you, the Community, as the main source of this evolution.
 Thank you for your understanding!**

 ----